xlp0/LandingPage/docs/stories/STORY-008-Integrate-WebLLM-Chat.md

 ## Acceptance Criteria

-- [ ] Web LLM library integrated into the project
+- [x] Web LLM library integrated into the project
-- [ ] LLM model loads in the browser (e.g., Llama-2-7B, Phi-2, or similar)
+- [x] LLM model loads in the browser (Phi-2)
-- [ ] Chat messages are processed by the local LLM
+- [x] Chat messages are processed by the local LLM
-- [ ] Loading indicator shows while model is initializing
+- [x] Loading indicator shows while model is initializing
-- [ ] Model selection UI allows choosing different models
+- [ ] Model selection UI allows choosing different models (Phase 2)
-- [ ] Responses stream in real-time as they're generated
+- [x] Responses stream in real-time as they're generated
-- [ ] Context from previous messages is maintained
+- [x] Context from previous messages is maintained
-- [ ] Performance is acceptable (< 5s response time)
+- [x] Performance is acceptable (< 5s response time)
-- [ ] Memory usage is reasonable (< 2GB)
+- [x] Memory usage is reasonable (< 2GB)
-- [ ] Graceful fallback if WebGPU is not available
+- [x] Graceful fallback if WebGPU is not available

 ## Technical Details